Iambiswajit-C/digitalsparkhq/services/social-media/index.md

       "name": "Do you work with UK and international businesses?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "Yes.
-We work with clients across the UK, Europe, and India and align communication with your time zone to ensure smooth collaboration and faster results."
+We work with clients across the UK, Europe, and North America and align communication with your time zone to ensure smooth collaboration and faster results."
       }
     }
   ]